Puerto Rico

 Highlights

-Covered Entities: An agency, board, body, examining board, corporation, public corporation, committee, independent office, division, administration, bureau, department, authority, official, instrumentality or administrative branch of the government; and every corporation partnership, association, private company, or organization authorized to do business or operate in Puerto Rico, and any public or private educational institution.
+Covered Entities: An agency, board, body, examining board, corporation, public corporation, committee, independent office, division, administration, bureau, department, authority, official, instrumentality or administrative organism of the three branches of the government; and every corporation, partnership, association, private company, or organization authorized to do business or operate in Puerto Rico, and any public or private educational institution.

 Consumer Notification: Notification must be provided to any Puerto Rico resident whose unencrypted personal information is accessed without authorization.